 Keeping a toddler busy when flying

 We usually fly at night and I recommend you try this, too, when flying with kids.
 My little one is falling asleep as soon as we are up in the air and will not wake up until I make her to.
 But it is not always possible to go with a red-eye.
 Bring games, books, crayons, and such with you.
-Don’t pack too much because this will end in chaotic hand luggage that quickly becomes a major PITA.
-Our little one always got some coloring book, crayons and stuff like that on board.
-Unfortunately, those kept her busy for not longer than 10 minutes.
+Don’t pack too much because chaotic hand luggage quickly becomes a major PITA.

-Play games that don’t require a lot of utensils, like making up a story and everyone adds one sentence at a time.
+Play games that don’t need a lot of utensils, like making up a story and everyone adds one sentence at a time.
 On some airplanes, children can watch a movie.

 If your child is a bit older he or she might enjoy a movie or game on your phone.
 Make sure you have some options that work in airplane mode.

 Download the cute free printable packing list for airplane travels!
 See at a glance what to bring when flying with a toddler.
 Want more awesome free stuff?
 Find it in the free resource library for subscribers.
 Subscribe right here:

 These were my top tips on flying with kids.
 Keep them in mind and your next flight with children will be easier than ever.
 Please let me know about any additional information that might help families flying with children.